Baby formula arrives in Indianapolis from Germany on US military aircraft to address critical need - KESQ

 And in a clear sign of the deep effects of the crisis, a doctor at Le Bonheur Children’s Hospital in Memphis, Tennessee, said last week that he admitted two young patients — a toddler and a preschooler — because the specialty formula they need is out of stock and they haven’t been able to tolerate any replacements.

-President Joe Biden earlier touted the first flight from his administration’s baby formula airlift operation on Twitter.
+Earlier Sunday, President Joe Biden touted the first flight from his administration’s baby formula airlift operation on Twitter.

 “Folks, I’m excited to tell you that the first flight from Operation Fly Formula is loaded up with more than 70,000 pounds of infant formula and about to land in Indiana.
 Our team is working around the clock to get safe formula to everyone who needs it,” Biden said on Twitter.

-Note: This story and headline have been updated for additional developments.